next-multilingual/next-multilingual/README.md

 #### 〰️ `Config` (advanced config)

 If you have more advanced needs, you can use the `Config` object directly and insert the configuration required by `next-multilingual` directly in an existing `next.config.js`.
-The argument of `Config` are almost identical to `getConfig` (minus the `options`) - check in your IDE (JSDoc) for details.
+The arguments of `Config` are almost identical to `getConfig` (minus the `options`) - check in your IDE (TSDoc) for details.
 Here is an example of how it can be used:

 ```ts
 const { Config } = require('next-multilingual/config');